 One of the first things you should think about is how to manage the creation process.
 Is everybody able to create teams?

 I think, on one hand, you should definitely give people the freedom to create teams because otherwise they'll start using a different tool—Box or DropBox or Trello—and then you're dealing with the threat of shadow IT.

 If you do enable self-service creation, you definitely need to have some policies in place.
 You need to make sure you know what each team is for, so you should have a naming convention.
 Do you want to allow external access?
 Do you want to use expiration policies?

 You can create and enforce policies manually, or you could set automated governance policies with a third-party tool.
 Either way, if you open up team creation to everybody, make sure you have those governance plans in place so things don't get out of control.

 The second thing to think about—and this ties into managing the creation process—is a naming convention.
-The name you choose for a newly created team impacts several aspects of Office 365, so it's important to take this step seriously.
+The name you choose for a newly created team impacts several aspects of Microsoft 365, so it's important to take this step seriously.